Next Generation Backscatter Communication: Systems, Techniques and Applications: BackCom Basic Principles and Design Tradeoffs

 \subsection{BackCom Modes and Modulation}

-In general, the communication between the Reader and the Tag has two modes: the forward IT, i.e., the Reader-to-Tag transmission, and the backward IT, i.e., the Tag-to-Reader transmission.
+In general, the communication between the Reader and the Tag has two modes: the forward information transmission, i.e., the Reader-to-Tag transmission, and the backward information transmission, i.e., the Tag-to-Reader transmission.

-For the forward IT, as illustrated in Fig.~\ref{fig:forwardIT}(a), the Reader transmits a binary intensity modulated signal to the Tag.
+For the forward information transmission, as illustrated in Fig.~\ref{fig:forwardIT_1}, the Reader transmits a binary intensity modulated signal to the Tag.
 The Tag connects its information decoder and utilizes the received RF signal for RF energy harvesting and energy-detection based demodulation.
 For example, the decoded bit is `$1$' or `$0$' when a high or a low signal energy is detected, respectively.
 The use of this primitive on/off modulation and energy detection is due to the constraint that a typical Tag is provisioned with an energy detector instead of a power hungry RF chain needed for coherent demodulation.

-For the backward IT, the Reader sends a CW signal to the Tag, and the Tag connects its modulation block and utilizes the received RF signal for RF energy harvesting and backscatter modulation.
+For the backward information transmission, the Reader sends a CW signal to the Tag, and the Tag connects its modulation block and utilizes the received RF signal for RF energy harvesting and backscatter modulation.
 Generally, a Tag can modulate the reflected signal by switching over a given set of impedances, generating a set of reflection coefficients forming a constellation.
-For example, assuming \emph{binary phase-shift keying} (BPSK) modulation, as illustrated in Fig.~\ref{fig:forwardIT}(b), the Tag has a pair of impedances corresponding to two symbols, and it chooses either one of them for backscattering depending on the value of the transmitted bit.
+For example, assuming {binary phase-shift keying} (BPSK) modulation, as illustrated in Fig.~\ref{fig:forwardIT_2}, the Tag has a pair of impedances corresponding to two symbols, and it chooses either one of them for backscattering depending on the value of the transmitted bit. {In practice, the switch is usually a complementary metal-oxide-semiconductor (CMOS) switch~\cite{CMOS}, which is an active element.
+The switch and the set of impedances can be treated as a variable impedance.
+Since the switch is an active component and the impedances are passive components, the variable impedance can be regarded as a partially active component.}

-For backward-IT modulation, one unique design issue is the consideration of energy-harvesting efficiency.
-Specifically, it is desirable to design a modulation scheme for BackCom that reduces the reflected energy and thereby increases the harvested energy.
-In general, the objective can be achieved by shifting the constellation points on the complex plane towards the original~\cite{Boyer14}.
-This, however, may increase the detection error-rate, introducing an energy-rate tradeoff.
+For backward information transmission modulation, one unique design issue is the consideration of energy-harvesting efficiency.
+Specifically, it is desirable to design a modulation scheme for BackCom that reduces the reflected energy and thereby increases the harvested energy. {In general, this objective can be achieved by shifting the constellation points on the complex plane towards the origin~\cite{Boyer14}.} This, however, may increase the detection error-rate, introducing an energy-rate tradeoff.